openwebos/nyx-lib/README.md

     $ make docs

-To view the generated HTML documentation, point your browser to `Documentation/<project-name>/html/index.html`
+To view the generated HTML documentation, point your browser to either of the following

+    Documentation/nyx/module_api/html/index.html
+    Documentation/nyx/client_api/html/index.html

+in your build directory.

 To install the generated documentation, enter:

     $ [sudo] make install-docs

-The documentation will be installed to `usr/share/doc/<project-name>/html` under the tree defined by the value of `WEBOS_INSTALL_ROOT` (or its default).
+The documentation will be installed to `usr/share/doc/nyx/module_api/html`and `usr/share/doc/nyx/client_api/html` under the tree defined by the value of `WEBOS_INSTALL_ROOT` (or its default).

 You will need to use `sudo` if you did not specify `WEBOS_INSTALL_ROOT`.